Frequently Asked Questions

 Medical Reserve Corps (MRC) is part of a nationwide initiative to pre-register, manage, and mobilize volunteers to help their communities respond to all types of disasters.
 MRC units also help to foster disaster preparedness on a local level and serve as Ambassadors to the Office of the United States Surgeon General in the implementation of the Surgeon General's Health Initiatives.
 MRCs serve to unite local health professionals and other individuals with relevant health-related skills in their community.
 The structure of each MRC unit varies, depending on its own unique requirements and on the needs of the people and community that it serves and will aid the local, existing community emergency medical response systems.
-To obtain more information regarding a MRC program, or to locate a MRC unit in your area, you may access their website at http://www.medicalreservecorps.gov.
+To obtain more information about the Medical Reserve Corps on the National level, please visit their website at: https://mrc.hhs.gov/HomePage

 Anyone can volunteer.
 An emphasis is currently being placed on the recruitment of licensed medical and healthcare volunteers that will satisfy clinical needs and provide surge capacity for public health emergencies.
 However, volunteers who do not have any medical training are welcomed and are encouraged to register.
 There will be a need for volunteers with all types of skills and expertise, such as those who are skilled in: interpretation (languages and hearing impaired); administration; transportation training; provision of day care; security; computers; clerical work; data entry; and construction.
 All volunteers are valued, even if you have no specific qualifications other than the willingness to help.